Healthy living Hot weather: risks and preventive measures

 What should be done for people with heat collapse?

-Temporary loss of consciousness or circulatory collapse are indications of heat collapse.
+Heat collapse causes loss of consciousness because the brain is temporarily deprived of an adequate supply of oxygen.
 Heat collapse can occur at relatively low levels of overheating, frequently after long periods spent standing up.
 People with heat collapse typically feel better when they are lying down.

 First aid